olha-yatskivska/python-lessons/network-programming/networks-and-packets.md

 ---

 ## What is TCP (Transmission Control Protocol)?
 TCP is a connection-oriented transport protocol.
-It ensures that data sent from one point to another arrives intact and in the correct order.
+It ensures that data sent from one point to another arrives intact (the data arrives exactly as it was sent) and in the correct order.
 * **Key Feature:** It uses a "Three-Way Handshake" (SYN, SYN-ACK, ACK) to establish a connection before sending data.
 * **Reliability:** If a packet is lost, TCP detects it and requests a retransmission.
 ---